jonhiggs/ml67/doc/02-circuit.md

 | R6 | K40 | K0D |     |     | K05 | K06 | K0C |     | K0B |     | K3D |     |     |     |     |     |
 | R7 |     | K01 | K02 | K03 | K04 | K07 | K08 | K09 | K0A |     |     |     |     |     |     |     |

-The unusual thing about the Filco board is the diodes are on the rows.
-You could pretend that the 'C' doesn't mean column and 'R' doesn't mean row (which it may not), but that's a bit counter-intuitive.
-The annoying thing is that the TMK firmware expects the diodes to be on the columns so we have to lie to it.
-That is also counter-intuitive but perhaps one day in an update that will change.
-Never will what's printed on the board suddenly be different.

 ## Merging Columns